xqwtxon/SlapperRotationV2/README.md

 # How to Install?
 Just put this plugin in your `plugins/` folder, and it should work!<br>
 You can configure the plugin by accessing `plugin_data/SlapperRotation/config.yml`

+# Report a Problen
+If you found a problem, you can [create an issue!](https://github.com/xqwtxon/SlapperRotation/issue